Noughmad/kdevelop-file-templates/README.md

 kdevelop-file-templates
 =======================

-Extra source code file templates for KDevelop
+Extra source code file templates for KDevelop.
+These are all available from kde-files.org.